 It is critical that the engineering industry be involved in the business of politics, and ACEC PAC is the industry’s preeminent vehicle for political engagement.
 Governmental decisions on the issues that affect the engineering industry can have a decided impact on your business and the future success of our industry.
-It is critical we help to elect policy-makers who understand our concerns and who will be open-minded to our views.
+Collectively we help to elect policy-makers who understand our concerns and who will be open-minded to our views.

 ACEC Washington’s Legislative Affairs Program has been very effective in meeting the challenges that affect the profitability and marketability of consulting engineering firms.
 The Legislative Issues Committee works with ACEC members and other professionals in the industry to review, support and oppose legislation and policies that present challenges to Washington’s business environment.